-In June 2012, for a number of reasons, we decided to return to Blighty.
+In June 2012, we returned to England.
 Asia Minor gave us four years of extraordinary exploits with some extraordinary people.
 From the outset I called our cast ‘the mad, the sad, the bad and the glad’.
-Now we lodge in the beautiful city of Norwich set among the flatlands and big skies of East Anglia.
+We now lodge in the surprising city of Norwich set among the flatlands and big skies of East Anglia.
 I’m sometimes nostalgic for our entertaining encounters with the hopeless, the hapless and, yes, the happy go lucky.
 They gave me an unexpected tale to tell and for this I thank them.
 The next instalment is on the story drawing board.

 Were we mad?
 Probably.

-Find out how mad in the book – Perking the Pansies, Jack and Liam move to Turkey
+See how all this comes alive in the best-selling and award-winning book, Perking the Pansies – Jack and Liam move to Turkey.

 “The book’s originality lies in it’s honesty.”
 Time Out, Istanbul